mudit67/teal-notes/Notes.md

 also going to add animate on scroll to /about and /contact route maybe even to homepage featured blogs might have the same.

+Have a metadata.json file that has short descriptions about tags,category, etc. use tooltips to show them.

+.mdx to store actual blog content.